SFDC-Hermes/Lightning-Hermes/about.md

 # 👋 Hi, I'm Hermes

 I am a **Salesforce Developer** with a focus on building secure, scalable, and high-performance architectures.
-With over 2 years of experience in the ecosystem, I obsess over **Clean Code** and the art of turning complex business requirements into elegant technical solutions.
+With over few years of experience in the ecosystem, I obsess over **Clean Code** and the art of turning complex business requirements into elegant technical solutions.

 ---